University of Surrey Boat Club

 Coming to University is a great chance to try new things.
 University rowing is the most prestigious in the world, and many Olympians only start rowing at university.

 Joining the novice squad, you should expect coaching of sweep oar and sculling on the water.
-Land training is comprised of strength and conditioning sessions with a designated specialist S&C coach as well as ergo sessions on the rowing machine.
+Land training is comprised of strength and conditioning sessions with a designated specialist S&C coach as well as erg sessions on the rowing machine.

 Our development programme also targets coxes.
 Coxes receive the same amount of coaching time in order to make for fully competent athletes who will be more than capable of not only steering, but also controlling the mood and drive within the crew.